-In Elective B students can select one course in the field of managerial skills.
+In Elective B, students can select one course in the field of managerial skills.
 The courses will be offered by the center for key qualifications ("Zentrum für Schlüsselqualifikationen") and specified before the beginning of the semester.

-Module: Various modules in the field of "managerial skills"
+Module: Various modules in the field of "Managerial Skills" (CC 307)